Alternate Blood Hunter

 3rd-level Order of Undying Thirst feature

-Finally, when you use Crimson Offering, you can choose
+Finally, whenever you use Crimson Offering, you can

 Vampiric Nature